lucasdelevy/lucasdelevy.github.io/welcome.md

 <br>
 I’ll take this space to talk a little more <b><a href="/who-are-you">about me</a></b> and the <b><a href="/what-have-you-done">projects</a></b> I have been working on.
 Enjoy!
 <br>
-In the meantime, why not watching a cockroach being controlled remotely?
+In the meantime, how about watching a cockroach being controlled remotely?
 It is a thing.
 </p>